zinc030/typescript_forum/README.md

 # typescript_forum
-Please make sure to install npm beforehand. 'npm install -g npm'
+Please make sure to install node.js beforehand.<br>
+npm install -g npm
 1. Download the files
 2. Open powershell and use 'cd' to go to the directory where the files are
 3. Enter the following lines: <br>